Noam2Stein/ggmath/README.md

 ### GGMath

-A *generic graphics math* Rust crate with precise, flexible generic math types specialized for graphics.
+A *generic graphics math* Rust crate with generic math types and full SIMD support.

 `ggmath` has vectors, matrices, quaternions, and aabbs.